sparkflows/writing-new-node/README.md

 Below is the directory structure of the files mentioned above.

 * .../fire-examples/
-	* fire-core-1.2.0.jar : fire core jar which contains the fire Nodes and Workflow engine
+	* fire-core-1.3.0.jar : fire core jar which contains the fire Nodes and Workflow engine
 	* data/ : sample data files
-	* datasets/ : contains dataset json file capturing the schema of the data
-	* workflows-spark/ : contains sample workflows json to be executed with spark-submit
-	* workflows-ui/ : contains sample workflows json to be imported into the Sparkflows UI